vmware/global-load-balancing-services-for-kubernetes/docs/README.md

    ```
    $ kubectl create secret generic gslb-config-secret --from-file gslb-members -n avi-system
    ```
+This has to be done for all the member clusters wherever AMKO is going to be deployed.

 *Note* that the permissions provided in the kubeconfig file for all the clusters must have atleast the permissions to `[get, list, watch]` on:
    * Kubernetes ingress and service type load balancers.
    * Openshift routes and service type load balancers.
-AMKO also needs permissisons to `[get, list, watch, update]` on:
+AMKO also needs permissisons to `[create, get, list, watch, update, delete]` on:
    * GSLBConfig object
    * GlobalDeploymentPolicy object
-The extra `update` permission is to update the `GSLBConfig` and `GlobalDeploymentPolicy` objects' status fields to reflect the current state of the object, whether its accepted or rejected.

 #### Install using helm
 *Note* that only helm v3 is supported.

+Following steps have to be executed on all member clusters:

 1. Create the `avi-system` namespace:
    ```